 And I knew that I was.

-I’ll never forget every detail about that day which is seared into my brain: what I was wearing, what she was wearing and even the colors of the bedding—- when Carolyn uttered the words, “Angie, it's cancer and they didn’t get it all.
+I’ll never forget every detail about that day which forever will be seared into my brain.
+I remember what I was wearing, what she was wearing and even the colors of the bedding—- when Carolyn uttered the words, “Angie, it's cancer and they didn’t get it all.
 It was just too large and they didn’t get it all!”

 And she sobbed, and I held her.
 And then I sobbed, and she held me.
 I’d been on vacation when the nightmare occurred, and my Mom called to inform me Carolyn had been rushed to surgery to remove the mass.
 It was stage 3B ovarian cancer.
 That was bad.
 Really bad.
 The mass had been huge.
 How on earth could anyone have missed this??
 But ovarian cancer is easily missed, until it’s too late.
 But how?
 “How?!!!”
 I looked up at God and screamed.